ABCs of 3rd Grade

 PE: Students need to wear or bring appropriate shoes on PE days.

-PEEK AT THE WEEK: Our Peek at the Week will sent every Monday.
+PEEK AT THE WEEK: Our Peek at the Week will be uploaded at the beginning of each week.
 In an effort to reduce waste I will email it to you unless otherwise requested.
 Important information is always included, so please read carefully.

 QUESTIONS: Instead of asking your child, “What did you do in school today?” ask, “What book did you read during independent reading?” or “What math concept are you learning?” or “Tell me what you wrote about during Writing Workshop!”
 Show that you’re interested, and ask specific questions.
 Most likely, your child will respond positively and more openly.